Edward Lear’s The Owl and The Pussycat (1871)

 Everybody knows The Owl and the Pussycat, the nonsense poem by Edward Lear.
 There’s no rule that impels its inclusion in the primary school curriculum; it is just one of those pieces of our culture that gets passed down and which everyone has heard by the time they’re ten.
 Perhaps by osmosis.
 Or more likely, its appeal to many a nursery school assistant charged with entertaining a roomful of children, due to its delicious use of language, rhyme, and imagery.

 First published in 1871 as part of his book Nonsense Songs, Stories, Botany, and Alphabets, Lear wrote the poem for the daughter of a friend.
 And like that other great Victorian purveyor of nonsense verse, Lewis Carroll, Lear had that exquisite talent for choosing just the right made-up nonsense words.
-‘Runcible’, for example, as in the phrase “…which they ate with a runcible spoon”, was one such coinage, right up there with Lewis Carroll’s ‘galumphing’ and ‘frumious’ from Jabberwocky.
+“Runcible”, for example, as in the phrase “which they ate with a runcible spoon”, was one such coinage, right up there with Lewis Carroll’s ‘galumphing’ and ‘frumious’ from Jabberwocky.
 Lear went on to use this wonderfully meaningless adjective to describe his hat, a wall, and even his cat.
-Incidentally, wouldn’t “The Runcible Spoon” be a great name for a café?
+“The Runcible Spoon” would be a great name for a café, wouldn’t it?
 In fact, there already is one: I came across this in the village of Hinderwell, whilst on holiday in Runswick Bay:

 The Runcible Spoon cafe, Hinderwell

-But is The Owl and the Pussycat meant to mean anything?
-Is it simply a delightful fantasy, with its owl and cat talking, playing guitar and singing songs, its pig that engages in financial transactions, and its turkey officiating at a wedding?
+But is ‘The Owl and the Pussycat’ meant to mean anything?
+Is it simply delightful fantasy with its owl and pussycat that can talk and sing songs, a pig that engages in financial transactions, and a turkey officiating at a wedding?
 Should we read anything into the fact that they have to sail the seas for a year and a day, travelling to the land of the Bong-Tree, in order to get a ring?
-Or is it perhaps making a commentary on Victorian society, cheekily subverting its norms and mores?
+Or is it making a commentary on Victorian society, subverting its norms and mores?
 I don’t think we need to know.
-Simply enjoy the vermonious* use of Lear’s words.
+Simply enjoy the vermonious use of words (vermonious?
+I just made it up, of course!).

 The Owl and the Pussy-cat went to sea